(for veterinary information only)

 INTERACTIONS WITH OTHER DRUGS

-The drug interactions that led to the removal of cisapride from the human market was the induction of ventricular (heart) arrhythmias when cisapride was used with the antifungal agents ketoconazole or itraconazole or with silymarin, the active ingredient in milk thistle supplements (commonly used to support liver function).
-Additional medications that could lead to arrhythmias with cisapride include: chloramphenicol (an antibiotic), amiodarone (a heart medication), clarithromycin (an antibiotic), procainamide (a heart medicine), stall (a heart medicine), and tricyclic antidepressants such as amitriptylline.
+The drug interaction that led to the removal of cisapride from the human market was the induction of ventricular (heart) arrhythmias when cisapride was used with the antifungal agents ketoconazole or itraconazole or with silymarin, the active ingredient in milk thistle supplements (commonly used to support liver function).
+Additional medications that could lead to arrhythmias with cisapride include: chloramphenicol (an antibiotic), amiodarone (a heart medication), clarithromycin (an antibiotic), cimetidine (the antacid mentioned above), procainamide (a heart medicine), sotalol (a heart medicine), and of the macrolide class of antibiotics (with the exception of azithromycin), and tricyclic antidepressants such as amitriptylline.
 The arrhythmias reported in humans have not been reported in animals are are still only theoretical.

 CONCERNS AND CAUTIONS